t-minini/my-website/README.md

-# My Website Project <br>(README.md under construction!) 🚧👷🏼‍♂️🧱🚚!
+# My Personal Website Project

-## About the Website 💭
+## About the Project 💭

-Website to display my professional information such as resume, projects developed and contact info.
+Website to display my professional information such as resume, skills, projects developed, link to socials and contact info.

-## Deploy 📝

-You can find the app deploy [here!](link here)
+You can access the website through this [link!](https://tulio-minini-v1.netlify.app/)

 ## Tools Used 🛠